RevelDigital/ng-test-client-sdk/README.md

 ## What's a Webapp

 A webapp is a self-contained web application which can be deployed to the Revel Digital CMS for use in your digital signage.
-Webapps are a great option for kiosk applications or for adding more sophisticated dynamic elemnents to your signage.
+Webapps are a great option for kiosk applications or for adding more sophisticated dynamic elements to your signage.

 By utilizing the [Player Client SDK](https://reveldigital.github.io/reveldigital-client-sdk/), Webapps are able to interface with the underlying player software in real-time providing the ability to perform tasks such as event logging, sending commands, and retrieving player specific information.